chingchenms/llvm/docs/Coroutines.rst

     ret i32 0
   }

+.. _coroutine frame:

 In addition to the stack frame which exists when a coroutine is executing, there is an additional region of storage that contains objects that keeps the coroutine state when a coroutine is suspended.
-This region of storage is called `coroutine frame`_.
+This region of storage is called **coroutine frame**.
 It is created when a coroutine is invoked.
 It is destroyed when a coroutine runs to completion or destroyed.

 An LLVM coroutine is represented as an LLVM function that has calls to